Amirates/the_Hangar/README.md

 Multiple small air crafts are stored in the Hangar

-There are two classes HomeProject & AirCraft both are public
+There are two classes HomeProject & AirCraft both are public and within the same file

 A class is just a blueprint...